Redundancy, notice, retirement and transfers

 It can also help if everyone is clear about the rights and issues surrounding different scenarios, including redundancy, lay-offs and short-time working and transfer of undertakings (TUPE).

-For employers' advice on redundancy, download the Advisory booklet - How to manage collective redundancies [801kb] or see our recent case studies on redundancy.
+For employers' advice on redundancy, download the Advisory booklet - Handling large-scale (collective) redundancies [508kb] or see our recent case studies on redundancy.